-I am a Philosophy PhD student at University College London.
-My research explores the ethics of arts funding in liberal democracies and the liberal tradition.
-I write about why governments should fund the arts, and issues of fairness and equality that arise in doing so.
+I specialise in political philosophy.
+My current work explores the ethics of arts and cultural funding in liberal democracies and the liberal tradition.
+I write about why governments should fund art and cultural heritage, and issues of fairness and equality that arise in doing so.

 For the final year of my PhD (2024-25), I am based in UCL's Institute of Archeology, supported by a cross-disciplinary scholarship to work on cultural heritage issues.